yotamMoshe7/Reacr-Search-Github-Users/README.md

 # React Github Users Search Engine
 ### Overview
-This app allows the user to search Github users by there Github username.
+This app allows the user to search for a Github accounts by there Github username.

 The app implement infinity scrolling for users search results.